nspcast/htotw/content/posts/2013-09-26-episode-35-apologizing-for-apologetics-with-rachael-slick.md

 ---
-title: Episode 35 – Apologizing for Apologetics with Rachael Slick
+title: AN 35 – Apologizing for Apologetics with Rachael Slick
 author: Dustin
 type: post
 date: 2013-09-26T22:43:44+00:00